fergiemcdowall/stopword/README.md

 # stopword
 `stopword` is a module for node and the browser that allows you to strip stopwords from an input text.
+Covers 62 languages.
 [In natural language processing, "Stopwords" are words that are so frequent that they can safely be removed from a text without altering its meaning.](https://en.wikipedia.org/wiki/Stop_words)